ethanwicker/ethanwicker.github.io/_posts/2021-02-07-linear-discriminant-analysis-002.md

 \end{aligned}
 $$

-If we look at our above confusion matrix, $recall = \frac{65}{65 + 225} = 0.224$.
+If we look at our above confusion matrix, $\text{recall} = \frac{65}{65 + 225} = 0.224$.
 Intuitively, recall is representing how well a model is classifying positive observations as actually positive.
 When comparing different classification models, recall is a good measure when we want to avoid false negatives.

 In my current work in anomaly detection, recall is a metric of particular interest.
 When classifying events as anomalous or not, I would much rather classify a non-anomalous event as anomalous (a false positive), than misclassify an actual anomaly as non-anomalous (a false negative).
 Said another way, out of all the actual anomalies out there, I want to make sure I detect as many as I can, even at the expense of including some false positives.